 Sign up for eRefund: eRefund is the process by which refunds are deposited directly into any bank account.
 All refunds, including financial aid, fee overpayments and housing refunds are available through eRefund.
 To get your refund faster, we recommend that you sign up for eRefund by logging into your My Sac State account and navigate to your Student Center, click on the Account Inquiry link and then the green "eRefund" button.

 - You must submit a new CCE Information Request form if you have a change in enrollment.
 Your aid will be re-calculated, which may result in the adjustment or repayment of aid.

 - Fee deferments must be made through CCE Credit Registration Services.
 CCE Credit Registration has a process where financial aid applicants are temporarily exempted from the disenrollment process that goes along with fee deadlines for students enrolled in CCE courses.
 Once you have been awarded aid for the semester, CCE Credit Registration is notified and upon acceptance of aid will defer your fees until financial aid disburses to your account.
 For questions about fee deferments for CCE programs please contact CCE Credit Registration at 916-278-6984.

-- A separate online summer application is required for summer financial aid and is available mid-April.
+- A separate online summer application is required for summer financial aid and is available mid-April to June.